Bruce C. Shelley papers

 0.5 Linear Feet (4 boxes)

 Bruce Campbell Shelley began his games career testing war board games by mail for free.
-Simulations Publications soon provided him with his first job as a professional game designer in the summer of 1981.
+In 1980, he was one of the founding members of game company Iron Crown Enterprises (ICE) along with several friends from the University of Virginia.
+Simulations Publications provided him with his first job as a professional game designer in the summer of 1981.
 Shelley joined Avalon Hill in 1982, where he developed board games such as 1830: The Game of Railroads and Robber Barons and Titan.
 In 1987, Avalon Hill prompted Shelley to switch his focus from board games to computer games.
 Shelley worked alongside Sid Meier and Andy Hollis at MicroProse Software Inc., learning the philosophy of game design; there, Shelley co-designed Railroad Tycoon (1990) and Civilization (1991) —the games for which he is best known.

 Shelley started at Ensemble Studios in 1995, joining two fellow gamers he knew from college.
 As Senior Designer at Ensemble, Shelley helped to structure the company and influenced the development methodology.
 He contributed to Age of Empires (1997) and Age of Empires II: Age of Kings (1999), real-time action games with historical depth.
 Shelley moved to Zynga in 2009 as a Senior Design Director on CastleVille (2011) alongside Brian Reynolds and Dave Pottinger.
 As of 2017, Shelley continues to be active in the gaming community.